investindex/Taxes/README.md

 Check out [this link](https://www.nerdwallet.com/article/taxes/tax-deductions-tax-breaks) for the most common tax credits.

+#### Charity

+The government doesn't make it terribly easy to receive appropriate tax deductions for charitable donations.
+As discussed above, those taking the standard deduction can deduct $300 as single filers or $600 as joint filers for donations to charity or a [donor-advised fund (DAF](https://github.com/investindex/TaxAdv#charity).
+But any additional donations get you zero points with Uncle Sam.
+A single filer who donated $5,000 in 2022 might still take the standard deduction because their itemized deductions were less than $12,950.
+This generous donor would receive the same deduction as a similar person who donated $300.

+How can we get the IRS to recognize our donations a little more?
+The simplest way is to be someone who itemizes their deductions.
+An example of how itemized deductions can exceed the standard deduction is given in the [second footnote](https://github.com/investindex/Taxes#f2).
+Because that married couple has itemized deductions that exceed the standard deduction before they make donations, they get deductions for every dollar of their donations.

+For those who generally take the standard deduction, it helps to cluster your donations so that you can occasionally itemize deductions in one tax year.
+You could donate directly to charities or, if the amount is large enough, to a donor-advised fund.
+You can invest money earmarked for charity in your traditional retirement account, but you can't use that money for tax-deductible donations until age 70½.

+Most large charities accept securities as well as cash.
+If you own shares of a stock fund that have appreciated greatly, you can avoid paying any tax on the gains and take a deduction by donating the shares to a charity or your DAF.

 #### Gift tax

 Despite some [great](https://www.youtube.com/watch?v=feJO6_rAGCU) [explanations](https://smartasset.com/retirement/gift-tax-limits) online, there is pervasive confusion about taxes on monetary gifts.
 The IRS does not care about people gifting one another normal amounts of money, and very few people ever need to pay gift tax.
 In 2022, you can gift any number of people up to $16K each without tax reporting obligations.
 Once you exceed the $16K threshold for any gift receiver in a given year, usually you still have no tax liability.
 But you do have a reporting obligation.
 When the gift-giver files their taxes, they should report the excess over $16K that they've gifted to each person in that tax year.
 So if I gifted one person $12K and another person $20K in 2022, I would report the $4K taxable gift on Form 709, but I would probably not owe any tax.
 The excess over the annual threshold counts toward your _lifetime gift tax exemption_.
 The lifetime exemption is $12.06 million in 2022.
 Like the annual exemption of $16K, it's indexed to inflation and can change each year.